BRUSH 13

 will this work on hooded eyes?

-can i use this for blending or just placing color?
+can i use this for my lower lash line?